December 1, 2021

 What is a Healthcare Administration Career?

 Healthcare administration, often called health administration or medical administration encompasses people involved in making decisions around a healthcare system’s business strategies.
-These are the people in charge of, or involved in, planning, directing, and coordinating the business activities for healthcare providers or organizations.
+These are the people in charge of, or involved in, planning, directing, and coordinating the business activities of healthcare providers or organizations.

 With this broad definition, it’s no wonder there are so many career opportunities within it!